#150: HOW CAN I SAY SOMETHING THAT SHOULD NEVER BE SPOKEN?

 July 10, 2019

 #150: HOW CAN I SAY SOMETHING THAT SHOULD NEVER BE SPOKEN?
 Kenneth Rexroth wrote, in regard to (or in disregard of) Aristotle: “It never occurs to Aristotle that the three great tragedians, Aeschylus, Sophocles, Euripides, are, from his point of view, themselves philosophers…with insights into the meaning and end of life that have never been surpassed…their “tragic world view” is not subject to changes of fashion, but remains true in all times and societies. …What the Poetics says in the last analysis is, ‘Timid, sentimental and emotionally unstable people will feel better, and be better behaved, after a good cry on the stone benches of the theater.’ …There is never a hint in Aristotle that tragedy is true.”
-Perhaps the strongest corroboration of Rexroth’s statement that I have come across of late is THE THEATRE OF WAR (Knopf, 2015), Bryan Doerries’s account of his troupe’s efforts to present the Greek tragedies in readings and performances on military bases in the US.
+Perhaps the strongest corroboration of Rexroth’s statement that I have come across of late is The Theater of War (Knopf, 2015), Bryan Doerries’s account of his troupe’s efforts to present the Greek tragedies in readings and performances on military bases in the US.
 In a startling moment early in the book, a young soldier, asked the point of viewing the performance of Sophocles’s “Ajax” he has just seen, says, “It’s the truth…and we’re all here watching it together.”
 Almost by accident, he yokes the philosophic and therapeutic strands into a single experience.

 Doerries’s stated aim is to help soldiers and their dependents deal with the psychological and moral disorderings of the experience of war—with the lurking suggestion that Sophocles (who was a general in the Athenian army) knew every bit as much of PTSD and such issues as our own doctors, and wrote in a manner more direct and moving.
 Doerries acknowledges the mind-numbing, page-bound presentation of the classical plays (often in outdated translations) that many of us were bored with in school, and it is his wily emphasis on the plays as theatre, as communal experience, that opens the door for the discussions, with their chances for survivors to tell their own stories, that are the emotional center of the book.
 It is in these recountings that we see enacted Doerries’s own hopes for producing catharsis—that mysterious and much-discussed ancient word that he defines as “the purification of potentially dangerous emotions, such as pity and fear, of their toxicity.”